 Now you ask me, what the HECK has this got to do with Spiritual Enlightenment?
 Nothing and everything.

-People talk about getting out of their comfort zones, but rarely do it.
+People talk about getting out of their comfort zone, but rarely do it.
 People barely scratch the Jaffa surface (US readers, think M&Ms instead).
 Work is hard.
 Stuff is hard.
 I want enlightenment and I want it now, but only if it is EASY!

 If you want to change the world you have to start by changing yourself.
 A journey of a thousand miles begins with the first step, and the first step is changing YOU – or committing to change you, at minimum.